“corn fanner,” “corn riddle”

 “American Indian Corn Dishes,” 1958

-The fanner is woven of split cane in the shape of shovel about thirty inches long, with one end open and flat; the other end, with the edges rolled up about four inches forms a pocket-like receptacle.
+The fanner is woven in the shape of a shovel about thirty inches long, with one end open and flat; the other end, with the edges rolled up about four inches forms a pocket-like receptacle.
 The fanner is held in the hands and shaken to toss the broken pieces of grain so that the husks gather at the front, open end and the broken kernels roll back into the pocket-like receptacle.
 During the process, the husks are blown off, or fanned off in the wind, at the open end of the basket.

 The broken grain is next placed in the riddle, a coarsely woven basket used as a sieve, and the small pieces sifted into a large flat basket or container.
 This part of the broken grain is like grits, and is generally used for the plain boiled hominy.
 The large pieces of grain are set aside and used for making different dishes with boiled meats or vegetables.